The Root Causes of Complex Chronic Illness and Pain, and the Path to Recovery

 What Does this Apply to?

-This concept applies to many complex chronic illnesses (not chronic diseases) that may be diagnosed, including: chronic fatigue syndrome, fibromyalgia, post viral syndrome (Long COVID), burnout, anxiety, PTSD, tachycardia, POTS, dysautonomia, hashimotos, vertigo, reynaud’s, psoriasis, chronic allergies, GI disorders, IBS, food sensitivities, multiple chemical sensitivity, endometriosis, tinnitus, Epstein-Barr syndrome, mast cell syndrome, chronic pain including regional pain syndrome, sciatica, back pain (including herniated discs, pinched nerves), TMJ, whiplash, tendonitis, knee pain, carpal tunnel syndrome, repetitive strain injury, myofascial pain syndrome, neuropathy, chronic migraines/headaches, pelvic floor pain and more.
+This concept applies to many complex chronic illnesses (not chronic diseases) that may be diagnosed, including: chronic fatigue syndrome, fibromyalgia, post viral syndrome (Long COVID), burnout, anxiety, PTSD, tachycardia, POTS, dysautonomia, hashimotos, vertigo, reynaud’s, psoriasis, chronic allergies, GI disorders, IBS, food sensitivities, multiple chemical sensitivity, endometriosis, tinnitus, Epstein-Barr syndrome, mast cell activation syndrome, chronic pain including regional pain syndrome, sciatica, back pain (including herniated discs, pinched nerves), TMJ, whiplash, tendonitis, knee pain, carpal tunnel syndrome, repetitive strain injury, myofascial pain syndrome, neuropathy, chronic migraines/headaches, pelvic floor pain and more.

 Check the TMS Wiki to see if your condition is part of this paradigm.